FORT HOOD REDESIGNATED TO

 REDESIGNATING AFTER HERO

 "The re-designation of our installation to Fort Cavazos marks a new chapter in the history of the Great Place.
 This turn to a new page is not a transition.
 Instead, it is a reaffirmation of the legacy of service and sacrifice that has characterized our community since this installation was founded in 1942.
 General Richard Cavazos, a native son of Texas and war hero, will be our new namesake.
-His example is emblematic of who we were yesterday, who we are today and who we will be in the future." - Col. Chad R. Foster, U.S. Army Garrison-Fort Hood
+His example is emblematic of who we were yesterday, who we are today and who we will be in the future." - Col. Chad R. Foster, U.S. Army Garrison-Fort Cavazos

 Read more of Col. Foster's editorial: Redesignating after hero | Editorial | forthoodsentinel.com